 Debunking Old School Ideas About School Lactation Spaces

 Essential considerations for educational leaders, administrators, and facility managers when planning lactation accommodations for breastfeeding employees.

 What’s stopping schools, colleges, and universities from providing dedicated lactation spaces for their breastfeeding faculty and staff to pump breast milk?
 Often the obstacles and effort can seem too big to overcome, when in fact outdated perceptions are actually the biggest barrier.

-Imagine planning 4 successful events for 120+ guests daily with their emotional states running the full gamut: enthused, insecure, energized, panicked, or, worst, apathetic.
-Now imagine you don’t have the flexibility to step out for a coffee or even go use the restroom to reload/refocus in the middle of the day.
-This was my life right out of college as a middle school English teacher.
+Imagine planning a day for 120 guests who run the gamut from enthusiastic to panicked to apathetic.
+Now imagine you don’t have any time or flexibility to step out for a coffee, or even use the restroom in the middle of the day.
+This was my life as a middle school English teacher.